davidindub/coffeecrew/README.md

 - Option for time-based Sales
 - Use more Stripe features, like possibly use for receipts
 - Mailchimp could be connected to user profiles to include campaigns such as birthday emails with discounts, or follow up emails on completed orders.
+- A "recently viewed" carousel of products to follow the user around the site

 ## Technologies Used